 Most associate programs require 60 credits and can be completed in two years.
 Bachelor's degrees typically require 120 credits and can be completed in four years.
 Master's degrees include between 30 and 60 credits and can usually be completed in two years.
 Undergraduate programs include general education requirements, while graduate degrees focus entirely on major coursework.
 Finally, doctorate programs can include anywhere between 90 and 120 credits of coursework and can take several years to complete.

 Program format can also have an impact on how long it takes to earn a degree.
-Online degrees that offer asynchronously courses allow students complete coursework at their own pace, meaning dedicated students can graduate faster than they would in a normal on-campus program.
+Online degrees that offer asynchronous courses allow students complete coursework at their own pace, meaning dedicated students can graduate faster than they would in a normal on-campus program.

 How Much Does a Social Work Program Cost in Virginia?